Strongyloides westeri

 Strongyloides westeri, commonly referred to as intestinal threadworm, is a species of small nematode parasite in the family Strongylidae.
 Strongyloides (from Greek strongylos, round, + eidos, resemblance) are commonly found in the small intestine of mammals (generally horses and monkeys, specifically foals), that are characterized by an unusual lifecycle (Larvae II, III) that involves one generations of free-living adult worms.

 They preferably infest foals, in which they cause diarrhea and dermatitis.

 Description

 The species is a small thin hair-like nematode.
 The approximate size is between 8.0-9.0mm in length and 1.0mm thick.
 The infectious females are between 0,1 - 9.0 mm long.
 Their eggs are thin walled and oval.
-The eggs are approximately 40x30µm to 50x40µm small.
+The eggs are approximately 40x30 μm to 50x40 μm small.